CassieMarie0728/my-awesomeness/README.md

 ## Jupyter Notebook

 - [GoogleCloudPlatform/generative-ai](https://github.com/GoogleCloudPlatform/generative-ai) - Sample code and notebooks for Generative AI on Google Cloud, with Gemini Enterprise Agent Platform
+- [Illia-the-coder/GDrive-Folders-organizer](https://github.com/Illia-the-coder/GDrive-Folders-organizer) - This Jupyter notebook helps organize files in a Google Drive directory based on their file extensions.
+Files will be sorted into predefined categories depending on their types (documents, multimedia files, code files, etc.).
 - [ShiromiyaG/RVC-AI-Cover-Maker](https://github.com/ShiromiyaG/RVC-AI-Cover-Maker) - Performs the entire AI cover generation process
 - [TheCaduceus/Multi-Cloud-Transfer-Tool](https://github.com/TheCaduceus/Multi-Cloud-Transfer-Tool) - The most advanced yet simple Jupyter Notebook to transfer/manage your data from/to any cloud remotely based on Rclone and other engines.⚡
 - [anthropics/claude-cookbooks](https://github.com/anthropics/claude-cookbooks) - A collection of notebooks/recipes showcasing some fun and effective ways of using Claude.